The following budget travel tips will help you learn how to travel for cheap.

 11. Pack A Hand Towel, Any Bigger Is Overrated

-12. Figure Out Where You Can Pick Up Visas Outside Your Homeland
+12. Figure Out Where You Can Pick Up Cheap Visas

 Borders aren’t like monopoly, we don’t collect $200 when we pass go.
 We’re more likely to pay $200 to go into the country.
-If you know you’ll need to apply for visas to enter certain countries, a little bit of research might show you’re better off applying for a visa overseas and you can save hundreds of dollars.
+If you know you’ll need to apply for visas to enter certain countries, a little bit of research might show you’re better off applying for a visa overseas saving you hundreds of dollars.

-I applied for a Chinese visa in Thailand and saved roughly $100.
+I applied for a Chinese visa in Thailand and saved roughly $100 compared to applying from New Zealand.

 13. Plan Around Major Sporting Events & Festivals

 Major sporting events and festivals bring tens of thousands of people from around the world together for anything from a few days to two months.
-Demand for accommodation soars and hotels can charge high prices.
+These fans are worried about how to travel with no money so demand for accommodation soars.
 The Super Bowl is a perfect example.
-Chris from Aussie on the Road had to alter his American road trip plan when he realised the Super Bowl was in San Francisco – and accommodation costs soared.
+Chris from Aussie on the Road had to alter his American road trip plasn when he realised the Super Bowl was in San Francisco – and accommodation costs soared.

-14. Travel Around Home To Get A Feel For Your Comfort Levels
+14. Travel Around Home To Get A Feel For Your Cheap Budget Travel Comfort Levels

 15. Book Your First Couple Days In Advance

-This is harder to do if you are on a longer trip with no plans, but it’s not a bad day to organise the first few days of any travel in advance.
-If you’ve got the dates locked in and see a great price for anything you’ll require in the first few days (hotels/flights), it’s generally a good idea to book it.
+This is harder to do if you’re on a long trip with no plans, but it’s not a bad day to organise the first few days of travel in advance.
+If you’ve got dates locked in and see a great price for anything on the first few days (hotels/flights/experiences), it’s generally a good idea to book it.
 There ‘could’ be a better sale if you wait, but you won’t save much and it’s one less thing you’ll need to think about.

 I always do this on flights, try to save $20, end up paying $50 more.
 Rookie.